alinnepereira/HART-Step-5/README.md

 ```
 ![alt text](https://cloud.githubusercontent.com/assets/17581319/14583604/c6073188-03ec-11e6-86ca-775623ba898f.png)

-#### Brief Conclusion
-From piechart above, we see most SNPs in ancestor are differnt from reference genome, and only 3.2% of these SNPs are homozygous to reference.
-This indicates that most of the polymorphisms in ancestor arose de novo throughout the experiment.
+From piechart above, we see most SNPs in ancestor are present in the experimental populations.
+Only 3.2% of SNPs were not present in at least one of the ancestral populations.
+To further explore the origins of these SNPs, we utilized IGV to visualize each SNP, determine which ancestor, if any, possessed the mutation, and finally which genes were affected.
+This information is summarized in Table 2.
+There are, among the peaks of SNPs, some interesting things to note.
+In Peak 5 on chromosome XVI 4 of the 6 SNPs were found in the Asian ancestor, three of the SNPs were, in fact, unquie to the Asian ancestor.